Comparison principle for stochastic heat equations driven by $\alpha$-stable white noises: Notation and main results

 The sequence of stopping times $(R_K)_{K\geq1}$ in Theorem \ref{th:existence} is defined in (\ref{eq:stoppingtimes}) with respect to the filtrations generated by the truncated $\alpha$-stable white noise $(\dot{L}_{\alpha}^K)_{K\geq1}$ defined in (\ref{eq:trancatednoise}).
 The proof of Theorem \ref{th:existence} is deferred to Section \ref{sec3} below.

 To show the comparison theorem for equation (\ref{eq:originalequation1}) with different initial functions and drift coefficients, we consider $H$-valued solutions to equation (\ref{eq:originalequation1}).
-For this, we further assume that $\mathbf{E}[||u_0(\cdot)||_H^2]<\infty$.
-By Theorem \ref{th:existence} with $p=2$, the assumption $\mathbf{E}[||u_0(\cdot)||_H^2]<\infty$ implies that there exists a pathwise unique strong $H$-valued c\`{a}dl\`{a}g solution $u\equiv\{u(t,\cdot),t\in[0,T]\}$ satisfying
+For this, we further assume that $\mathbf{E}[||u_0||_H^2]<\infty$.
+By Theorem \ref{th:existence} with $p=2$, there exists a pathwise unique strong $H$-valued c\`{a}dl\`{a}g solution $u_t\equiv\{u(t,\cdot),t\in[0,T]\}$ satisfying

 To present the comparison principle, we further consider the following non-linear stochastic heat equation driven by the same $\alpha$-stable white noise $\dot{L}_{\alpha}$ with the same noise coefficient $\varphi$ as in equation (\ref{eq:originalequation1}), that is,